Refined enumerations of alternating sign triangles: Introduction

-It is very remarkable that there exists a very analogous theorem for the refined enumeration of FPLs for a specific class of noncrossing matchings, which was conjectured in \cite{Zuber} and proven in \cite{Aigner_FPL, on_the_number_of_FPL}.
-A detailed elaboration is provided in Remark \ref{rem: ASTs and FPLs}.\\
+Remarkably, there exists an analogous theorem for the refined enumeration of FPLs for a specific class of non-crossing matchings.
+This theorem was conjectured in \cite{Zuber04} and proved in \cite{Aigner_FPL, CaselliKrattenthalerLassNadeau04}.
+A detailed explanation is provided in Remark \ref{rem: ASTs and FPLs}.\\

-Using the enumeration formula for $\st$-trees from \cite{CAST} we present a constant term formula for the refined enumeration of AS-trapezoids which generalises essentially a constant term formula for refined ASTs \cite[Theorem 2]{CAST}.
+Using the enumeration formula for $\st$-trees from \cite{Fischer1804.03630}, we can deduce a constant term formula for the refined enumeration of AS-trapezoids.
+Essentially, this formula generalises a constant term formula for refined ASTs \cite[Theorem 2]{Fischer1804.03630}.

 \begin{thm} Let $S=\{s_1, \ldots, s_u,0,s_{u+1}, \ldots, s_n\}$ be a centred Catalan set with $s_1< \ldots < s_u \leq -1, 1 \leq s_{u+1} < \ldots < s_n$.
 The number $w_l(S)$ of $(n,l)$-AS-trapezoids with centred Catalan set $S$ is equal to the constant term of